Overview of Pain

 • Pain can make people less active.
 Lack of activity can lead to loss of muscle strength and flexibility, making activity even more difficult and increasing the risk of falls.

-Older People and Pain Relievers
+Older Adults and Pain Relievers

 NSAIDs can damage the kidneys.
 This risk is higher for older people because the kidneys tend to function less well as people age.
-This risk of kidney damage is also higher in people with a kidney disorder, heart failure, or a liver disorder, which are more common among older people.
+This risk of kidney damage is also higher in people with a kidney disorder, heart failure, or a liver disorder, which are more common among older adults.

 • Taking low doses of NSAIDs